Background jobs

 Job info popup

-If you want to imedeatelly open job info popup, you shoul return job id from you API, that creates job:
+If you want to immediately open the job info popup, return the job ID from the API that creates the job:

 For example: